Hub Help Logo

 Using the Home Hub as a secondary router

-We wanted to find a way of getting our BT Home Hub to work with an existing ADSL router and BT Total Broadband.
+We wanted to find a way of getting our BT Home Hub to work with an existing ADSL router and BT Broadband.
 This was so that could get broadband in two different parts of our office (ready for BT Vision).
 Our second router is a Netgear DG834PN.

 We found a solution in the end, as follows:

-• There didn't seem to be a way of using the Belkin router as a wi-fi receiver (to get a wireless signal from the BT Home Hub) - it was able to advertise itself as a wireless access point, but not able to make use of another router's wireless signal for Internet access.
+• There didn’t seem to be a way of using the Netgear router as a wi-fi receiver (to get a wireless signal from the BT Home Hub) – it was able to advertise itself as a wireless access point, but not able to make use of another router’s wireless signal for Internet access.
 The way around this for us was to make use of a wi-fi Game Adapter (the Belkin G Wireless Network Adapter F5D7330).
-This has an Ethernet port and is meant to be used for connecting a games console that doesn't have wifi, to a wireless network.
-At the time of writing, this Network Adapter is available at Misco. and PC World.
+This has an Ethernet port and is meant to be used for connecting a games console that doesn’t have wifi, to a wireless network.

 • This solution works a treat for us, but we were surprised there wasn't an easier way.
 See the thread at FileSaveAs forum to discuss this.